-Bring your fishing pole because fishing is allowed on the west side or take a narratived tour of the Fort.
+Bring your fishing pole because fishing is allowed on the west side or take a narrated tour of the Fort.
 Ft.
-Zach offers rentals, restrooms and a restaurant.
+Zach offers rentals, restrooms, and a restaurant.
 Rent snorkeling gear and plan a full day of exploring.
 Be sure to stay for sunset as the park offers really great views of the Key West world famous sunset.

 This is a local favorite.
 Located on the Atlantic side of the end of Duval Street.
 It offers a concrete pier but no restrooms or facilities.

 A favorite of dogs since the others in town don’t allow dogs.
 No restrooms or facilities are here, but it is next to Louie’s Backyard (Vernon & Waddell)

 Located at the end of Reynold’s Street this beach offers restrooms, picnic tables, a restaurant, and rentals.
 It also has a long wooden pier.

 This is a 1/2 mile manmade beach.
 It offers restrooms, concessions, and rentals.
 Located along South Roosevelt Blvd.

 This is the iconic buoy indicating the southernmost point in the Continental US.
 Be sure to check out the live webcam while there so the kids can show off to their friends where they are.

 This is the place to be to watch sunset.
 The carnival atmosphere starts about 1 hour before sunset and finishes about 1 hour after.
 Wander the square and watch the performers … be sure to tip well.

 Talk a walk along the Historic Seaport.
 Watch the charter boats come back in with their haul for the day.
 At 4pm each day, in front of Alonzo’s, they feed the tarpons which are always exciting to watch.